GoogleCloudPlatform/cloud-hackathons/hacks/adk-intro/README.md

 ### Introduction

 We have our first agent, and if you'd now ask for resources, the LLM would gladly make some suggestions.
 But since it doesn't know about our projects, it would probably fabricate imaginary ones.
-This is because LLMs lack real-time and specific information; think about your internal documents/databases/processes/rules, LLMs have no access to that information, unleess we inform them.
+This is because LLMs lack real-time and specific information; think about your internal documents/databases/processes/rules, LLMs have no access to that information, unless we inform them.

 This is where *Tools* come into the picture: they provide a way for LLMs/agents to access external systems, databases, or APIs, thereby augmenting the LLM's knowledge base and enabling it to perform more complex, data-dependent operations.
 Although in this challenge we'll use a tool to gather additional information, tools can also be used to execute actions such as creating tickets, modifying local files, updating databases, generating media, sending communications etc.